Nooralogical/portfolio/readme.md

 * **TypeScript**
 * **HTML & CSS**

-SELL Student Games application is currently a prototype app constructed based on my UI designs.
-Aside from the UI designs, I was responsible for all the css styling, page routing and Ionic components.
+SELL Student Games application is currently a prototype application constructed based on my UI designs.
+Aside from the designs, I was responsible for all the css styling, page routing and Ionic components.
 I also worked on the calendar and sport listing page functionalities while I lead the team as the scrum master.

 This team project is continuing in spring 2019 with me still in the team.